113ll3/Ibmclouddocscli/reference/ibmcloud/cli_billing.md

 # Billing
 {: #ibmcloud_billing}

-Use the following commands to manage {{site.data.keyword.Bluemix_notm}} billing and usage.
+Use the following commands to retrieve resource usage and billing information.
 {: shortdesc}

 <table summary="ibmcloud commands that you can use to manage {{site.data.keyword.Bluemix_notm}} billing and usage.">